advertisement

 July 4, 2024 Mahevash Shaikh

+Do your thoughts scare you?
 Have you ever been busy doing something when a disturbing thought suddenly occurred to you and left you shocked?
-Does this happen frequently enough that your thoughts scare you?
+Does this happen frequently?
 Don't worry, you are not losing your mind.
-Instead, you are probably having intrusive thoughts.
+Instead, the thoughts that scare you are probably intrusive thoughts.

 "Intrusive thoughts are unexpected images or thoughts that seem to pop into your head.
 They're often strange or distressing.
 But these thoughts happen to almost everyone from time to time."1

-Intrusive thoughts are common; almost everyone I know experiences them from time to time.
+Intrusive thoughts that scare you are common; almost everyone I know experiences them from time to time.
 Harvard Health lists three signs to help you identify intrusive thoughts.

 "An intrusive thought is usually very different from your typical thoughts.
 If a thought is disturbing and it's something you want to push out of your mind, it might be an intrusive thought.
 Intrusive thoughts are often repetitive and won't go away."2

 In my experience, intrusive thoughts cannot be eliminated.
 The more you try to get rid of them, the more frequently they will occur.
 That said, they can be managed.
-Here are my tips for doing the same.
+Here are my tips for managing thoughts that scare you.

 1. Accept them -- Instead of judging yourself or trying to make an intrusive thought disappear, simply accept its existence.
 Doing this will make it easier to overcome the shock factor of intrusive thoughts.